Stop Smoking Hypnosis Treatment

 Just telephone to request an appointment and you will be offered the first one available.

-Please note:- while the vast majority of smokers can benefit from this treatment, it is only at the consultation, with a chance to talk face-to-face, that a decision can be made.
+Please note:- while the vast majority of smokers can benefit from this treatment, it is only at the consultation, with a chance to talk face-to-face, that a decision to proceed can be made.

 Use this link for details of fees and booking an appointment with Helen Lesser.